Ms-Morey/ms-Demo/README.md

 # ms-Demo
-This is a Demo for starting new git-hub account
+This is a Demo for starting new git-hub account.